wfahren/wifi-strength/README.md

 Script Dedency: B{ASH} like shell and iw.
 No other package requirements.

- The SSID and signal strenth are from iw output, others are calulated like Quality and GOOD/BAD signal.
+ The SSID and signal strength are from iw output, others are calulated like Quality and GOOD/BAD signal.

  As root: